How to File a Small Claims Action

 If you are filing the suit, then you are the Plaintiff, and the other person you are suing is the Defendant.
 In order to start an action, you must file the Small Claims Affidavit and Summons at the Circuit Court.
 The Defendant must be located in the county where you are filing your suit.

 You can get a copy of the Affidavit and Summons forms at the Circuit Court office.
-Click here for a Circuit Court Directory.
+Click here for the Circuit Court Directory.
 You may also use the forms on this website.
 The Small Claims Affidavit and Summons are easy to understand and fill-in.
 Please read all of the information on this page, and/or any additional instructions provided to you from the Circuit Court office.

 The cost for filing in Small Claims Court is $10.00.